-I have not been able to trace Edward’s family on any census forms for Canada, nor can I find any proof of his birth and as he served in the Canadian Forces as George Brown.
+I have not been able to trace Edward’s family on any census forms for Canada, nor can I find any proof of his birth.
+He served in the Canadian Forces as George Brown.
 Why he did this remains a mystery.
 There may have been circumstances in his life prior to joining up that may have led to him giving false information on his Attestation Form.
 Therefore I cannot guarantee that his date of birth is correct.
 Clearly, somebody put the record straight as both names appear on his gravestone.

-George Brown’s Army records tell us that he was drafted into the 1st Reserve battalion of the Canadian Infantry on 7th August 1918 at Victoria, British Columbia. he gave his date of birth as 9th August 1897 and his trade as Motor Mechanic, address at that time was Bay City Hotel, San Francisco, California.
-Next of Kin – David Williams, Friend.
+George Brown’s Army records tell us that he was drafted into the 1st Reserve battalion of the Canadian Infantry on 7th August 1918 at Victoria, British Columbia.
+He gave his date of birth as 9th August 1897 and his trade as Motor Mechanic.
+His address at that time was Bay City Hotel, San Francisco, California.
+His Next of Kin was David Williams, a friend.

-He named his sister Mrs D Williams of 2322 Toberman Street, Los Angeles, California in his will this address was changed to 957 Wilcox Ave, Los Angeles, California.
+He named his sister Mrs D Williams of 2322 Toberman Street, Los Angeles, California in his will.
+This address was changed to 957 Wilcox Ave, Los Angeles, California.
 Perhaps it was she who alerted the army as to his real name.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.